 We were kind of hoping people would want to go out for drinks but no one else did after, so we went off by ourselves to a roof bar we had spotted nearish the hotel on the walk to the restaurant.
 It was called OMG and was actually pretty nice on the roof!
 We ended up having G&Ts and then several cocktails because we were having such a good time we wanted to stay.

 But we had an early start for our trip to the Mekong delta the next day so we had to head back to the hotel.
 Which was definitely the worst one we stayed in, called the Blessing Central Saigon Hotel.
 Wouldn’t recommend unless you like not having a window in your room or wet rooms.

 We were on a bus nice and early with our overnight bags packed for our stay at a homestay on the banks of the delta.
 We were then picked up by a boat, and our guide told us that the islands in the river were named unicorn, dragon, phoenix and tortoise, for their different qualities.
 Still think the tortoise got a rough deal there but hey.

 We were taken to a tropical fruit tasting, where people came and performed Vietnamese songs for us and the other groups that had been taken to that location.
-I learnt that I do not like papaya it tastes weird.
+I learnt that I do not like papaya.